 Foreclosures, unlike short sales, aren’t voluntary for homeowners and are initiated by mortgage lenders.
-With a foreclosure, the lender legally takes back the home after a borrower falls behind on his or her mortgage payments or a third party buys the property at the foreclosure sale .
-As a homeowner, you must try to avoid a foreclosure.
+With a foreclosure, the lender legally takes back the home after a borrower falls behind on his or her mortgage payments or a third party buys the property at the foreclosure sale.
+As a homeowner, you must try to avoid foreclosure.

 Federal law prohibits – in most cases – a mortgage lender from beginning a foreclosure unless the borrower has been delinquent for at least 120 days and sends the borrower a pre-foreclosure letter.
-That is enough time for the borrower to contact a North Carolina foreclosure lawyer and find an option other than foreclosure.
+That is enough time for the borrower to contact a knowledgeable foreclosure attorney and find an option other than foreclosure.